AnneliKlamas/test-converter/backend/README.md

 ## About the project:

-This project is a simple quiz converter that takes a DOCX file and converts it to a Moodle XML format.
+This project is a simple quiz converter that takes a DOCX file and converts it to a Moodle XML format or to the Coursera DOCX depending on which endpoint is used.

-Currently question description nor answer can't start with the words "question", "feedback" nor "\t".
+Currently, question description nor answer can't start with the words "question", "feedback" nor "\t".

 Feedback doesn't support pictures.